Testing of dogs: MCM

 Mesioversion of the upper canines in Shelties

-Mesioversion of the upper canine teeth (MCM=maxillary canine-tooth mesioversion), also known as lance canines, is a dental anomaly in which the upper canine teeth are displaced forward towards the nose.
-One or both upper canine teeth may be affected.
-Typical clinical manifestations are traumatic occlusion, where the incorrect position of the tooth damages soft tissues or other teeth, ulceration (sores) on the upper lip and an increased risk of periodontal disease.
-In more severe cases, extraction of the affected tooth or orthodontic correction of its position is necessary.
+Mesioversion of the upper canines (MCM) is a dental anomaly in which the upper canine is displaced forward toward the nose.
+One or both upper canines may be affected.
+Typical clinical manifestations include traumatic occlusion, where the incorrect position of the tooth damages soft tissues or other teeth, ulcerations on the upper lip, and an increased risk of periodontal disease.
+In more severe cases, extraction of the affected tooth or orthodontic correction of its position is required.

 .